dscnsec/forum/README.md

 - FERN (firebase, express, react, node)
 - MERN (mongoDB, express, react, node)

-###### What to include in proposals?
+###### What to include in proposals ?

-Apart from your details and your experience.
-You should include the following in your proposal:-
+Apart from your personal details and your experience.
+You should include the following in your proposal :-

 - Your understanding about the project idea.
 - List of ideas you want to implement and a brief description of your approach.